 Neither am I talking about a theme park either, where you are forced to endure cheesy rides or commercial attractions.

 I’m referring to a pristine reserve in Ecuador that in order to get to it, you’ll have to put in some muscle, but the reward is a feast for your eyes!

 The formal name of it is Bosque Petrificado Puyango, a bone-tingling petrified woodlands that divides Ecuador’s El Oro and Loja provinces near the border with Peru.

-Getting there is not easy, but neither is it overwhelmingly difficult.
+After visiting San Rafael waterfall, I thought I had enough experience to explore the jungle.
+However, getting there is not easy, but neither is it overwhelmingly difficult.
 All you need is the bus, and a little bit of charm…and ok, some good hiking shoes and a bottle of water.

 I embarked from Machala after a visit to the steaming beach towns of Bolívar and Jambelí.

 Heading south from Machala through seemingly endless banana plantations, the vista eventually yields to sugar cane, cattle pastures, and no shortage of evangelicals planting their churches.

 I was admiring the green pastures dotted with orange-blossomed acacia trees as we rolled into Arenillas, an important riverside town that serves as a cantonal intersection for different routes going every direction.
 Leaving Arenillas, you can start to see the borderlands with Peru to the west, and the ominous highlands of southern Loja to the South.

 Finally, the bus turned around a tight corner and in front of us was a bridge that crosses the Río Puyango.
 Guarding its access is a military control station.